-Kathleen Calongne is the ADC’s conference coordinator.
-The annual conference is the ADC’s premier event, and 2010 will mark its eighth and will be held in Orlando on June 10-12, providing ‘basic training’ for defending liberty at the local level by bringing together elected officials, expert scholars, and grassroots activists to discuss urban growth, transportation, property rights, and economic recovery.
+Kathleen Calongne has served as the ADC’s conference coordinator.
+The annual conference is the ADC’s premier event, and 2013 will mark its ninth and will be held in Washington DC on October 27-29, providing ‘basic training’ for defending liberty at the local level by bringing together elected officials, expert scholars, and grassroots activists to discuss urban growth, transportation, property rights, and economic recovery.

 Residing in Boulder, Colorado, Kathleen has been involved with the ADC since its inception and handles hotel accommodations, agenda coordination with speakers, and other arrangements that help make the annual conference a meaningful and one-of-a-kind experience.
 Kathleen can be reached at email@example.com.

 Craig Flynn, Vice President, Milwaukie, OR

 Randal O’Toole, Treasurer, Camp Sherman, OR